fluid-project/handbook.floeproject.org/README.md

 Trivet includes configuration for administering site content via [Netlify CMS](https://netlifycms.org/).
 This has not been included in the ILDH, though it can be re-enabled by copying the relevant lines and files from Trivet.
-In particular, the directory `src/admin` must be copied into the project and subsequently included in the `dist` directory upon building the project.
+In particular, the directory `src/admin` must be copied into the project and subsequently included in the `_site` directory upon building the project.

 After enabling admin functionality, the Netlify CMS configuration can be edited in [`src/admin/config.yml`](src/admin/config.yml).